Vultaire/octavia-diskimage-retrofit/src/README.md

 This subordinate charm provides the Octavia Diskimage Retrofit tool

+Fork of octavia-diskimage-retrofit-12 to include the hw_vif_multiqueue_enabled='true' glance tweak.

+This is equivalent to the code in cs:~vern/octavia-diskimage-retrofit-1, except that the snap channel has been reverted back from edge to beta.

 # Usage

 There is a [section in the Octavia][amphora-octavia-cdg] appendix in the